umputun/remark42/README.md

 By default, you would be logged in as `dev_user` which defined as admin.
 You can tweak any of [supported parameters](#Parameters) in corresponded yml file.

-Backend docker compose config by default skips running frontend related tests.
+Backend Docker Compose config by default skips running frontend related tests.
-Frontend docker compose config by default skips running backend related tests and sets `NODE_ENV=development` for frontend build.
+Frontend Docker Compose config by default skips running backend related tests and sets `NODE_ENV=development` for frontend build.

 ### Backend development

-In order to run backend locally (development mode, without docker) you have to have latest stable `go` toolchain [installed](https://golang.org/doc/install).
+In order to run backend locally (development mode, without Docker) you have to have the latest stable `go` toolchain [installed](https://golang.org/doc/install).

-To run backend - `go run backend/app/main.go server --dbg --secret=12345 --url=http://127.0.0.1:8080 --admin-passwd=password --site=remark`
+To run backend - `cd backend; go run app/main.go server --dbg --secret=12345 --url=http://127.0.0.1:8080 --admin-passwd=password --site=remark`
 It stars backend service with embedded bolt store on port `8080` with basic auth, allowing to authenticate and run requests directly, like this:
 `HTTP http://admin:password@127.0.0.1:8080/api/v1/find?site=remark&sort=-active&format=tree&url=http://127.0.0.1:8080`